mageirakos/website-monitor/README.md

 - Add automated tests for the full alerting logic.
 Currently we are just spinning up a local server and checking if availability prints are correct, but since the application allows for any time of alert to be setup we need to run automated tests.
 - Have multiple Alert classes, not just the Threshold Alert one, which I have implemented now.
     - Change alerts, Outlier alerts, Anomaly alerts, Event alerts Composite alerts, as specified on https://www.datadoghq.com/blog/alerting-101-metric-checks/
-- Add persistant storage so that data is saved between runs (InfluxDB could be used since its a timeseries database applicable to our use-case)
+- Add persistent storage so that data is saved between runs (InfluxDB could be used since its a timeseries database applicable to our use-case)
 - Dynamically resize the reporting output based on terminal size (currently if terminal not wide enough, output might not appear correct if user does not resize)
 - Add better extraction logic to message_upper, message_lower from alerts.tx.
     - For example instead of having "Website github.com is down", we can have "Website $url is down." on the .txt file and with correct parsing (regex.replace()) the alerter can identify the pattern ( something like r"\$.* ") and replace is with the url defined